Johanpmeert/TWCtestv3/README.md

 - raspberry pi zero W, with java installed with command 'sudo apt install openjdk-8-jre-zero'
 - RS485 adapter from amazon, arceli ftdi ft232rl usb/ttl/rs485

-Contents of a typical config.txt file:
+Contents of a typical config.txt file (one will be created if it does not exist):
 ```
 http_port = 8085
 max_power_from_mains = 10000.0